Classification

 Internal jugular vein (IJV)

-• the internal jugular vein (IJV) is a paired vessel found within the carotid sheath on either side of the neck
+• a paired vessel located within the carotid sheath on each side of the neck

 Occlusion of the right sigmoid sinus and IJV